-- We will train 2 members of staff in Maths Recovery. - We will review how we teach mental maths across all stages. - We will introduce termly Maths challenges for all pupils.

-- We will organise a Numeracy Open Day for all classes, with a focus on the development of mental maths skills. - We will increase opportunities for children and parents/carers to engage in family learning experiences linked to Numeracy and Maths. - We will revise the school's Numeracy Policy. - We will deliver targeted support for identified children who are not on track for Numeracy.
+- 2 members of staff were trained in Maths Recovery. - Staff engaged in professional development to support increased consistency in the teaching of mental maths across the school. - Unfortunately, due to staff absence, we were unable to develop termly Maths challenges for all pupils. - We organised a whole school Numeracy Open Day for all classes, with a focus on the development of mental maths skills. - We organised parent and child cookery sessions for our P4-6 children to support family learning experiences linked to Numeracy and Maths. - We organised and delivered targeted support for identified children who were not on track for Numeracy.